 Skills to Be Developed – Students will:

+Demonstrate developing fine motor skills in: drawing, cutting, folding, painting, modeling, pasting/gluing, printing and stamping/printing techniques.
 Progress through the 3 stages of scribbling to the pre-schematic and schematic stages of drawing.
 Create artworks that commemorate personal events.
 Create artworks that represent self and others.

 Create, look at, describe and respond to works of art.